d-krupke/cpsat-primer/README.md

 Here are some further examples, if you are not yet satisfied:

-* [N-queens](https://developers.google.com/optimization/cp/queens) (this one also gives you a quick introduction to constraint programming, but it may be misleading because CP-SAT is no classical FD-solver.
+* [N-queens](https://developers.google.com/optimization/cp/queens) (this one also gives you a quick introduction to constraint programming, but it may be misleading because CP-SAT is no classical FD(Finite Domain)-solver.
 This example probably has been modified from the previous generation, which is also explained at the end.)
 * [Employee Scheduling](https://developers.google.com/optimization/scheduling/employee_scheduling)
 * [Job Shop Problem](https://developers.google.com/optimization/scheduling/job_shop)